 House of Blues in Las Vegas is a little different.
 Combining live music with a fantastic selection of drinks and Southern-themed foods, it’s got a great atmosphere, particularly as the night wears on.
 There is a restaurant and bar in what is effectively a live music venue, offering a great combination of atmosphere and great food and drink.
 With bands and DJs on every single night, there’s always something to get you in the mood for a party.
 It’s well worth a visit.

-Unlike online casinos, Las Vegas has a reputation for being a party-loving city that thrives on buzz and excitement around the year.
+Unlike traditional online casinos, Las Vegas has a reputation for being a party-loving city that thrives on buzz and excitement around the year.
 It’s full of great places to eat, stunning bars and nightclubs, and of course, some of the world’s finest examples of casino resorts.
 While these top five are well worth a visit, the best advice you can take with you on your trip is to try as much as possible.
 There are so many establishments that are well worth a visit, it would be a shame to confine yourself to these few, or any number you could count on your fingers and toes.
 Spend your time in Vegas like there’s no tomorrow, and you’ll experience the full gamut of what the city has to offer – that way, you’ll leave with no regrets…well, apart from The Hangover, perhaps.